mhusm/maps-boilerplate-2018/howto.md

 * To access the dev server, enter the URL that is displayed when you run the $npm run serve command.
 It should look something like this: http://192.168.1.146:8080/.
 It is possible that this will not work in the HSLU network and on some computers that have firewall restrictions.

 ### Debugging with a real device
 You can also access the browser developer tools for an application on your mobile device using remote debugging.
-Following [these instructions](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) for Chrome and Android.
+* Follow [these instructions](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) for Chrome and Android.
+* If you have an iOS device and a mac, you can try [these instructions](https://appletoolbox.com/2014/05/use-web-inspector-debug-mobile-safari/)